-The NEOWISE project is the asteroid-hunting portion of the Wide-field Infrared Survey Explorer (WISE) mission.
-Funded by NASA's Planetary Science Division, NEOWISE harvests measurements of asteroids and comets from the WISE images and provides a rich archive for searching WISE data for solar system objects.
+The NEOWISE project was the asteroid-hunting portion of the Wide-field Infrared Survey Explorer (WISE) mission.
+Funded by NASA's Planetary Science Division, NEOWISE harvested measurements of asteroids and comets from the WISE images and provided a rich archive for searching WISE data for solar system objects.

 WISE was launched in December 2009, and surveyed the full sky in four infrared wavelength bands (3.4, 4.6, 12 and 22 μm) until the frozen hydrogen cooling the telescope was depleted in September 2010.
 The survey continued as NEOWISE for an additional four months using the two shortest wavelength detectors.
 The spacecraft was placed into hibernation in February 2011, after completing its search of the inner solar system.